 Not only do book recipients get the thrill of owning a book, they also have an activity to look forward to.

 “This will be the first book I’ll read this summer,” says Joan Clancy, a first-grade teacher who received a book at Westwood Elementary School.

 Cynthia Cheng was a volunteer for World Book Night.
-At the Rivermark Plaza in Santa Clara, she gave away 20 copies of Middle Grade, The Worst Years of My Life, written by James Patterson.
+At the Rivermark Plaza in Santa Clara, she gave away 20 copies of Middle Grade, The Worst Years of My Life, written by James Patterson and Chris Tebbetts, and illustrated by Laura Park.
 Visit http://www.us.worldbooknight.org for more information.